nhsconnect/FHIR-CDS/pages/explore/api_service_definition.md

       <td><code class="highlighter-rouge">0..*</code></td>
     <td>UsageContext</td>
     <td>Context the content is intended to support</td>
 <td>This element SHOULD be populated with the appropriate expected usage of the <code class="highlighter-rouge">ServiceDefinition</code>.
-This will include patient gender, patient age group, user role/type.
-These terms MAY be used to assist with indexing and searching for appropriate <code class="highlighter-rouge">ServiceDefinition</code> instances and so can assist an EMS in identifying the most appropriate service.</td>
+This will be determined by the EMS and CDSS specific to each implementation.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">jurisdiction</code></td>